-However, one indicator, the so-called 'Fear & Greed' indicator, is consistently quoted by social media influencers and investment media when market sentiment is questioned.
+However, one indicator, the so-called 'Fear and Greed' indicator, is consistently quoted by social media influencers and investment media when market sentiment is questioned.

 We will shed some light on this indicator and conclude whether it is an accurate tool for measuring bullish and bearish market sentiment.